theolivenbaum/resin/README.md

 Resin is a document database paired with a pluggable (extensible) search index that represents a vector space.

-Built from embeddings generated from document fields, spaces are persisted on disk as bitmaps that are scannable in a streaming fashion, that brings pressure to memory that amounts to the size of a single graph node, which is usually very small,
+Built from embeddings extracted from document fields through tokenization, spaces are persisted on disk as bitmaps that are scannable in a streaming fashion, that brings pressure to memory that amounts to the size of a single graph node, which is usually very small,